Welcome to the Evernote page on Piano Pantry where you’ll find all you need in your journey with using Evernote.

 On this page, you will find a list of every article on Piano Pantry related to using Evernote as a music teacher as well as a plethora of other resources that have helped me in my own journey to organizing my life with this valuable tool.

-Start with this 3-part informational series on how I use Evernote in my day-to-day life.
+First, we begin with this 3-part informational series on how to use Evernote in general and within your studios (utilizing its fullest potential).
 Each post includes a video giving you a sneak peek inside my personal Evernote account.

 In this first video-post, see how I use Evernote specifically in my piano studio for studio newsletters, tracking active and inactive students, storing entry forms, tracking repertoire lists, and recital participation.
-Get inspiration for how you can make it work for you own personal work flow.
+Get inspiration for how you can make it work for your own personal workflow.

 In this short 3-minute video-post, your mind will be blown away getting a glimpse at all the various types of content formats Evernote supports.
 The web clipper will be your new best friend and is the tool that sets Evernote above the rest.